-This story was published on 7 January 2019.
+This story was first published on 7 January 2019.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Seven new short videos have been added to the Job Jumpstart website to help young people prepare for employment and land a great job.